Berkeley-CS61B/website-sp24/policies/47b/index.md

 There is no partial credit for submitting late work.
 However, we have an **extensions policy** to allow for some leniency and flexibility.
 You may receive credit for work submitted after the deadline by applying for extension requests in Beacon's [Extensions tab]({{ site.links.beacon }}/extensions/).

 {: .info}
 Extensions up to 2 weeks will be granted automatically.
-If you want to request an extension over 2 weeks, you must meet synchronously with the 47B TA, Stella Kaval, to check in and schedule a modified set of deadlines before your request is approved.
+If you want to request an extension over 2 weeks, you must meet synchronously with the 47B TA, Dhruti Pandya, to check in and schedule a modified set of deadlines before your request is approved.
 Emails scheduling this meeting will be sent out when your extension request is made.

 {: .warning}
 All assignments must be submitted by the end of the semester (May 10th).
 Additionally, Project 3 has a hard deadline of April 22nd due to scheduling project presentations.
 Checkoffs for Project 3 can either be completed during 61B sections or alternate times during RRR week/finals week.